dianamoreira/thefuck/ArchSW-docs/REPORT.md

 ![LogicalDiagram](/ArchSW-docs/Diagrams/logical.png)

-When the user calls the program, after entering a broken command, `thefuck` initializes its settings and converts shell specific (broken) command (i.e. mistyped command) to shell agnostic version.
+When the user calls the program, after entering a broken command, _**The Fuck**_ initializes its settings and converts shell specific (broken) command (i.e. mistyped command) to shell agnostic version.
 The opposite process is made with _fixed command_.
 Then, corrector matches all enabled rules against shell agnostic command, generates a list of correct commands sorted by priority (similarity) and displays them with UI.
 The user can, at this point, choose one of the available corrected commands with arrow keys and approve selection with `enter`, or dismiss it with `Ctrl+C`.

 ### Process View